Emeritus Professor of Musicology

-BMus (Hons), MA Music, MA Psych, PhD, PGCE, Ad Dip Couns, HonRNCM
+BMus Hons, MA (Music), MA (Psych), PhD, PGCE, Ad Dip Couns, FRHistS, SFHEA, HonRNCM

 Current and Future Research

-My research broadly encompasses professional music culture in London during the long eighteenth century, mostly drawing on newly discovered archival material, particularly common law and equity lawsuits.
+My research broadly encompasses professional music culture in Britain during the late seventeenth and eighteenth centuries, drawing on newly discovered archival material, particularly common law and equity lawsuits.

 ‘Musical life in the King’s Bench Prison c.1760: new evidence from the Courts of Common Pleas and Exchequer’.
-46th Annual Conference of the British Society for Eighteenth-Century Studies, St Hugh’s College, Oxford (January 2017)
+Music in Eighteenth-Century Britain, 33rd Annual Conference, Foundling Museum, London (November 2017), also 46th Annual Conference of the British Society for Eighteenth-Century Studies, St Hugh’s College, Oxford (January 2017).

 - ”Geminiani v.
 Mrs Frederica: Legal Battles with an Opera Singer”, in Geminiani Studies, ed. by Christopher Hogwood, (Bologna: Ut Orpheus, 2013), pp.399-411.

 - ”Henry Purcell and the construction of identity: iconography, heraldry and the Sonnata’s of III Parts (1683)”, Early Music, 44 (2016), 271–288. doi:10.1093/em/caw031

 - ”New Purcell Documents from the Court of King’s Bench”, Royal Musical Association Research Chronicle, 47 (2016), 1-23.